Liz-cloud/CSCM85_Coursework/README.md

 ### Question1

-An LTS(S,α)over an alphabet A is called trace-deterministic if for all states s,s1,s2 ∈ S and every label a∈A, if s a→s1 and s a→ s2,then s1 =T s2.
+An LTS(S,α)over an alphabet A is called trace-deterministic if for all states s,s1,s2 ∈ S and every label a∈A, if s a→s1 and s a→ s2, then s1 =T s2.
 Let(S,α)and(T,β) be trace-deterministic LTSs.
-Prove: For all states s∈S and t∈T,if s=Tt, then s∼t.
-Your proof should be a copy of the proof of part(b)of the Theorem on Pagge 8 of the lecture notes verification-lts.pdf where exactly one sentence is altered appropriately.
-[30marks]
+Prove: For all states s∈S and t∈T, if s=Tt, then s∼t.
+Your proof should be a copy of the proof of part(b)of the Theorem on Page 8 of the lecture notes verification-lts.pdf where exactly one sentence is altered appropriately.

 ### Question2